alpine-docker/cfn/README.md

 ### Todo list

-1)  it is manually builtt for multi-arch, later will build and push via automation CICD pipelines, such as Traivs, Github action, etc
+1)  it is manually built for multi-arch, later will build and push via automation CICD pipelines, such as Traivs, Github action, etc
 2) need detect and build for latest version when new release is announce from source sites.